sourceryinstitute/MORFEUS-Source/README.md

-After this work has been completed, so that MORFEUS can stand on its own, and checks for sensitive info are complete, and the authorization to open source the software has been confirmed, then MORFEUS will be ready to be open sourced, and consumed by the general public.
+After this work has been completed, so that MORFEUS can stand on its own, and checks for sensitive info are complete, and the authorization to open-source the software has been confirmed, then MORFEUS will be ready to be open-sourced, and consumed by the general public.

 [GitHub Actions]: https://github.com/features/actions
 [status of the GitHub Actions]: https://github.com/sourceryinstitute/MORFEUS-Source/actions